Academic dress of the University of St Andrews

 The officials of the University, including the Chancellor, Principal, and Rector have distinctive gowns attached to their office, with the claim that the Rector's is based on the mediaeval style of academic dress.
 Student officers of the University of St Andrews Students' Association and the Athletic Union have gowns which have both the coat of arms of the University and the coat of arms of either the Students' Association or the Athletic Union, which they may wear during their year in elected office.

 Use of academic dress

 Academic dress has been worn in the University of St Andrews since mediaeval times.
 Academic dress is compulsory at official ceremonial occasions, such as graduation and the installations of Rector and Chancellor.
 Gowns may be worn at any time throughout St Andrews.
-They are recommended for formal dinners in the halls of residence and are traditionally worn to chapel, to 'Pier Walks', to debates of the Union Debating Society.
+They are recommended for formal dinners in the halls of residence and are traditionally worn to chapel, to 'Pier Walks', and to debates of the Union Debating Society.
 Gowns are also always worn by University Ambassadors when conducting tours of the University grounds for prospective students and by the collegiate chapel choirs of St Salvator and St Leonard.

 Even though most students will buy a gown during their time in the university, its requirement is no longer enforced.